Solar panels are an increasingly popular solution for UK homes – largely because of how much money they can save you on your energy bills.

 What’s the return on investment?

-It’s not all doom and gloom, though – because households in England, Wales, and Scotland can still benefit from a Smart Export Guarantee (SEG) tariff.
+And your potential ROI doesn’t end there.
+Households in England, Wales, and Scotland can also benefit from a SEG tariff.
 The SEG allows you to sell the renewable energy you solar panels generate back to the grid – for a profit.
-Under the SEG – which replaces the Feed-in Tariff, a similar scheme now closed to new applicants – all licensed energy providers with over 150,000 domestic customers must provide at least one SEG tariff.

-However, the SEG doesn’t specify how much suppliers have to pay for your excess energy – it just has to be more than zero.
-What this means is that the rates you may receive for selling the electricity stored in your solar battery back to the grid will fluctuate massively – so it’s crucial to select the right SEG provider (called SEG ‘licensees’) to avoid these suppliers selling your short on your solar, and maximise the ROI or your solar battery.
+The rates you may receive for selling the electricity stored in your solar battery back to the grid will fluctuate massively.
+Therefore it’s crucial to select the right SEG provider (called SEG ‘licensees’) to avoid these suppliers selling your short on your solar.
+You’ll have a choice from 13 different companies – which you can find on Ofgem’s list of licensed SEG suppliers.

 Get free solar battery quotes